 Vehicular Endangerment/Hit and Run

 In Arizona, drivers involved in accidents have legal responsibilities.
 In accidents involving damage to another vehicle, the driver must stop the car at the scene of the accident, or as close as possible to the scene of the crash, and must avoid obstructing traffic during this maneuver.
 The driver must give his or her name, address, license information and car registration number to anyone involved in the crash.
-Failure to fulfill these requirements makes the driver guilty of a class 2 misdemeanor.
+Failure to fulfill these requirements makes the driver guilty of a class 2 misdemeanor, known as a hit and run car accident.
 This can mean up to four months behind bars.

 In cases where a person has been injured in an accident, the driver’s compliance with these guidelines is even more important.
 The driver must also give assistance to any injured person.
 This includes helping the injured person gain access to a doctor or hospital.